severalnines/docs/user-guide/mysql/nodes.rst

 * **Make Primary**
 	- This option is only available if the node is down.
 It makes sense to use it if the Galera node is down and reported as non-Primary component from the *Overview* page.
 ClusterControl will attempt to promote the node from non-Primary state to :term:`Primary component`.

+* **Enable Binary Logging**
+	- Opens the 'Enable Binary Logging' configuration dialog.
+This job will update the related configurations on this host to enable binary logging.
+A replication slave can then be added to the node, or it may be possible to use the binary log for point-in-time recovery (PITR).
+A server restart is needed to finalize the configuration update.

+* **Stop Node**
+	- Stop the MySQL processes on this host.

 MySQL Group Replication
 ''''''''''''''''''''''''